Will-Cupa/MyLight/README.md

 # MyLight
-An Android app controling a usb light
+An Android app controling a light remotely